 In my leadership experience there are two kinds of leaders.

 Some leaders refuse to be leaders of leaders.
-Sadly I have witnessed many pastors who fall into “follower only” category, refusing to allow leaders to develop in the church.
-Their fear of losing control or power, being upstaged, or simply never learning the value of empowering others, causes them to keep laypeople from becoming leaders within the church.
+Sadly I have witnessed many pastors who fall into “follower only” category.
+They refuse to allow leaders to develop in the church.
+Perhaps their fear of losing control or power, being upstaged, or simply never learning the value of empowering others, causes them to keep laypeople from becoming leaders within the church.

 Also true, it is hard to be a good leader until one learns to follow.
 At some point, however, those with the propensity towards leadership in any organization will want an opportunity to lead.
 This is especially true of younger generations of people.

-Leaders of leaders have to allow other people to develop in the organization.
-They have to give people freedom to dream and give new leaders a sense of ownership in their area of responsibility.
+Here’s the deal.
+Leaders of leaders allow other people to develop in the organization.
+They give people freedom to dream and give people a sense of ownership.
+They let them determine the “how” in their area of responsibility.

-More so, they have to recognize and even hold as a value that as leaders develop the entire organization advances and everyone wins.
+More so, they recognize and even hold as a value that as leaders develop the entire organization advances and everyone wins.

 Leader of followers, on the other hand, try to keep followers from ever becoming leaders.